 - When in operation, obey traffic laws including street signs, traffic lights, and speed limits.
 Yield to pedestrians in crosswalks.
 Use caution when approaching and passing pedestrians.

-- Park the device upright in an available space within designated hubs for UBike parking or in designated motorcycle/moped parking areas.
-If the desired UBike hub or motorcycle/moped parking area is full, proceed to the next closest and available UBike hub or motorcycle/moped parking area.
+- Park the device upright in or near a bike rack.
+If the bike rack area is full, proceed to the next closest with available parking.

 - Do not bring the devices inside any UVA building.